Board of Directors

 Technology Innovation Manager

-Isabel Gottlieb manages AWWI’s Technology Verification Research Program, which evaluates emerging and available technologies designed to reduce wildlife collisions at wind energy facilities.
+Isabel Gottlieb manages AWWI’s Technology Innovation Program, which evaluates emerging and available technologies designed to reduce wildlife collisions at wind energy facilities.
 Isabel began working in wildlife conservation in 2006 and has studied birds, mammals, herpetofauna, invertebrates, and plant communities across the United States, in Costa Rica, and in Tanzania.
 She joined AWWI with five years of experience coordinating conservation projects in academic and non-profit settings.
 Isabel earned her M.S. at the University of Florida studying the impacts of renewable energy development on wildlife communities in the Southeastern United States.
 She earned her B.S. in Biology and Environmental Science from Trinity College studying the ecology of Red-tailed Hawks in urban environments.

 Outreach and Engagement Manager

 Paige Johnson manages AWWI’s outreach and communications efforts to engage with AWWI’s collaborators and communicate AWWI’s research and mission.
 She has over 8 years of professional experience in science writing, science outreach and communication, and project coordination in environmental NGOs, higher education, and museums.
 She has also conducted research studying the interface between environmental research and policymaking.
 Paige received a Master’s Degree in Biodiversity, Conservation and Management from the University of Oxford and holds an M.S. in Science Communication from Drexel University and a B.A. in Philosophy from Occidental College.